ozpc99/Jims-School-of-Motoring/README.md

 ![Checkout Overlay](docs/screenshots/checkout-overlay.png)

 ### 6. Checkout Success/Booking Confirmed
 The Checkout success page displays after booking and payment were successful.
 It is displayed via a unique URL which takes the booking reference number as a parameter.
-An green 'success' alert is displayed to the user upon successful checkout.
+A green 'success' alert is displayed to the user upon successful checkout.

 The success page displays an invoice for the user to go over the details of their booking.